MPGarg/S4/README.md

 1. o1 = w5\*a_h1 + w6\*a_h2
 2. o2 = w7\*a_h1 + w8\*a_h2

-Activation values for Output Layer:
+Activation values for Output Layer (Sigmoid):
 1. a_o1 = σ(o1) = 1/(1 + exp(-o1))
 2. a_o2 = σ(o2) = 1/(1 + exp(-o2))